Non-Human Identity Aggregation: Managing the Exploding Landscape of Machine Identities

 Imagine a digital world teeming with non-human entities, each with its own unique identity and access needs.
 How do we keep track of it all?

 Non-Human Identities (NHIs) are on the rise.
-They include:
+(Expanding the Identity perimeter: the rise of non-human identities) They include:

 • Service accounts Automating tasks in cloud environments, such as data backups and system monitoring.